 Reminder: You must have your TB and MMR health clearances prior to registering for classes.

-- November 7 - First Day of Early Registration
+- April 10 - First Day of Fall Registration

 Give your instructor your UH ID.
 Once faculty approval is secured, you must still register for the course either via STAR.
 All deadlines related to adding are on the Academic Calendar or the Part of Term table for modular/accelerated courses.